 Our Careers and Employability Service received an overall rating of 60.9% as excellent or very good and they inform us that they “will continue to offer high quality help and support to students, both on an individual and group basis, and we will continue to provide one to one advice and guidance to ensure that students are well placed to realise their goals”.

 Other University departments have also created action plans in response to these and other surveys and we will continue to inform you of changes being made due to your feedback.

-StARs act as representatives for students on their course, meeting academic staff regularly to raise issues and to work with the University to help improve courses and the student experienceSTARs ensure your student voice is heard.
-They are a vital link between you, the University and the Students' Union
+Student Reps represent students on their course, meeting academic staff regularly to raise issues and to work with the University to help improve courses and the student experience.
+Student Reps ensure your student voice is heard.
+They are a vital link between you, the University and the Students' Union.

-- School of Computing & Digital Media StARs/staff
+- School of Computing & Digital Media Student Reps/staff